masc4ii/WaoStats/README.md

 - load all your Wahoo FIT files into the application
 - view the statistics (entire track and lap/section) from your FIT files
 - view your Wahoo computer firmware versions, used sensors and their battery status (when track ended)
-- plot the recorded values (altitude, speed, cadence, temperature, grade, heartrate, power, battery, calories, L/R balance, gears, gear ratio, gps accuracy) from your FIT files, over time or over distance
+- plot the recorded values (altitude, speed, cadence, temperature, grade, heartrate, power, battery, calories, L/R balance, L/R smoothness, gears, gear ratio, gps accuracy) from your FIT files, over time or over distance
+- power curve diagram
 - link your tracks to your used devices (bikes) and see total kilometers per device
 - dropbox sync your FIT files
 - ADB (USB) sync your FIT files directly from your Wahoo bike computer